Stardusstt/Xtdl/README.md

 tool-youtube-dl is a tool making [youtube-dl](https://github.com/ytdl-org/youtube-dl) easier to use.

 ## Features
-1. Support read from file
+1. Support reading from file